Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: preliminaries

 \begin{remark}[{\cite[Section 2]{Charney}}] Each edge in $C_\Gamma$ can be labeled with a generator in $V$.
-For example, the edge between $gA_U$ and $gA_{U\sqcup \{v\}}$ is labeled by $v$.
+Indeed, the edge between $gA_U$ and $gA_{U\sqcup \{v\}}$ is labeled by $v$.
 Any two parallel edges in a cube have the same label, so we can also label the hyperplane dual to such an edge by $v$ and say that such a hyperplane is \textit{of $v$-type}.
-Every hyperplane of $v$-type is the translation of a hyperplane dual to the edge between $A_\emptyset$ and $A_{\{v\}}$.
-If a hyperplane of $v$-type crosses another hyperplane of $v'$-type, then $(v,v')\in E(\Gamma)$.
-In particular, two different hyperplanes of the same type do not cross each other. \end{remark} We endow a metric on $C_{\Gamma}$ in the usual way as a cube complex.
-That is, we identify all cubes in $C_{\Gamma}$ with Euclidean unit cubes and give $C_{\Gamma}$ the path-metric.
+Every hyperplane of $v$-type is a translation of the hyperplane dual to the edge between $A_\emptyset$ and $A_{\{v\}}$.
+If a hyperplane of $v$-type crosses another hyperplane of $v'$-type, then $(v,v')\in E$.
+In particular, two different hyperplanes of the same type do not cross each other. \end{remark}